 - (a) You have a number of legal rights in relation to the personal data that Rothschild & Co holds about you.
 These rights include: - the right to obtain information regarding the processing of your personal data and access to the personal data which Rothschild & Co holds about you (subject to certain exceptions as set out in Applicable Data Protection Laws); - the right to request that Rothschild & Co rectify your personal data if it is inaccurate or incomplete; - the right to request that Rothschild & Co erase your personal data in certain circumstances.
 Please note that there may be circumstances where you ask Rothschild & Co to erase your personal data but Rothschild & Co is legally entitled or required to retain it; - the right to object to, and the right to request that Rothschild & Co restrict, its processing of your personal data in certain circumstances.
 Again, there may be circumstances where you object to, or ask Rothschild & Co to restrict, its processing of your personal data but Rothschild & Co is legally entitled to continue processing your personal data and / or to refuse that request; - in some circumstances, the right to receive some personal data in a structured, commonly used and machine-readable format and/or request that Rothschild & Co transmit such data to a third party where this is technically feasible.
 Please note that this right only applies to personal data which you have provided to Rothschild & Co and is subject to certain exceptions as set out in Applicable Data Protection Laws; - the right to withdraw your consent, although in certain circumstances it may be lawful for Rothschild & Co to continue processing your data where Rothschild & Co has another legitimate reason (other than consent) for doing so.
 Rothschild & Co is not relying on your consent in order to process your personal data for the purposes and in the manner set out in this notice; - the right to lodge a complaint with the data protection regulator (details of which are provided below) if you think that any of your rights have been infringed by Rothschild & Co.
-You also have the right to appeal (i) decisions of the data protection regulator and (ii) against any failure of the data protection regulator to notify you of any investigations or the progress of those investigations; and - where Rothschild & Co Bank International Limited is the data controller, the right in certain circumstances to be notified of rectification, erasure and restrictions in respect of the personal data. - (b) You can exercise your rights by contacting Rothschild & Co using the details set out in the "Contacting Rothschild & Co" section below. - (c) You can find out more information about your rights by contacting, as applicable, the UK data protection regulator, the Information Commissioner, or by searching their website at https://ico.org.uk/ or the Guernsey data protection regulator, the Guernsey Data Protection Commissioner at enquiries@dataci.org or by searching their website at https://dataci.org or by searching their website at https://dataci.org.
+You also have the right to appeal (i) decisions of the data protection regulator and (ii) against any failure of the data protection regulator to notify you of any investigations or the progress of those investigations; and - where Rothschild & Co Bank International Limited is the data controller, the right in certain circumstances to be notified of rectification, erasure and restrictions in respect of the personal data. - (b) You can exercise your rights by contacting Rothschild & Co using the details set out in the "Contacting Rothschild & Co" section below. - (c) You can find out more information about your rights by contacting, as applicable, the UK data protection regulator, the Information Commissioner, or by searching their website at https://ico.org.uk/.